 St Magnus Cathedral (pictured here) is in the centre of Kirkwall – it is also known as the ‘Light in the North’ It was founded in 1137 by the Viking, Earl Rognvald, in honour of his uncle St Magnus.

-By the way, the National Trust for Scotland opened a visitor centre on the site of the 1314 Battle of Bannockburn, in time for its 700th anniversary.
-There’s some background to Bannockburn here, though it mostly deals with Robert the Bruce’s PR team.
+By the way, the National Trust for Scotland run a visitor centre on the site of the 1314 Battle of Bannockburn.
+(Check if it’s still open, though.)
+There’s also some background to the Scots’ victory at Bannockburn here, though it mostly deals with Robert the Bruce’s PR team.
 (I wouldn’t take it over-seriously, if I were you.)

 Bonnie Prince Charlie

 – oh no, what’s he doing in Glasgow?

 Preamble: the Catholic Stuart monarchy of Scotland (and England) have been kicked out and the Protestant Hanoverian dynasty is ruling.
 Scotland has had the same monarch as England for more than a century.

 Then, to paraphrase a lot, the Scottish aristocracy decided to unite with England in 1707 and close down the Scottish Parliament.
 (Money changed hands.
 Ordinary folk had no vote.
 There were protests and riots in the streets of Edinburgh.)